-- One approach attempts to maintain the subjective appearance of the HDR content when converted to SDR, and viewed in a reference BT.2035 environment (100 cd/m2 with a display gamma of 2.4).
-Examples of this type of converter are described in ITU-R Report BT.2446, and the approach has been adopted by Sky for its live Premier League coverage and the BBC in their licensed conversion LUTs. - The other approach attempts to maintain the subjective appearance of the HDR content when converted to SDR, and viewed on a 203 cd/m2 Gamma 2.4 display that conforms to ITU BT.1886.
-This approach is described in Indigo Section 10.3 [101] and has been adopted by NBCUniversal, Fox Sports, and others. - Some other approaches apply subjective looks in the LUT versus applying painting controls in the camera itself.
+- Approach A (Linear Downmapper): Attempts to maintain the subjective appearance of the HDR content when converted to SDR, and viewed on a reference display set to a peak white of 203 cd/m2 with a gamma of 2.4 conforming to ITU BT.1886 [4].
+This approach is described in Indigo Section 10.3 [101] and has been adopted by NBCUniversal, Fox Sports, and others.
+This approach and others use approximately the same mid-tone mapping during up and down mapping.
+As an example, this tone mapping is similar to Sony's Camera setting for STD58 that has existed for quite a while (although they use scene light mapping of color).
+The mapping uses a .5x linear scaling (see Figure 5) when converting from HDR to SDR.
+It mimics the same linear scaling in BT.1886 such that the HDR shadow's to mid-gray align with the original HDR luminance levels if the SDR display is set at a typical consumer SDR TV's luminance level (See paragraph below Fig 5). - Approach B (Gamma Adapted Downmapper): Attempts to maintain the subjective appearance of the HDR content when converted to SDR, and viewed in a reference BT.2035 environment (100 cd/m2 with a display gamma of 2.4).
+Examples of this type of converter are described in ITU-R Report BT.2446 [128] and the approach has been adopted by Sky for its live Premier League coverage and the BBC in their licensed conversion LUTs. - Some other approaches apply subjective looks in the LUT versus applying painting controls in the camera itself.
 Some examples could include: - Stretching of highlights during SDR to HDR conversion.
 To make this work with a roundtrip, an inverse function needs to be applied during the HDR-to-SDR conversion - Applying an additional "look" within the transform.
-Examples could be a manufacturers "Mild", or "Live" settings which add a more saturated look in the downmapper.
+Examples could be a manufacturer's such as Sony "Mild", or "Live" settings which add a more saturated look in the downmapper to compensate for the less saturated look of the HLG OOTF specifically.